Defiance of Duskendale

 A Dance with Dragons

 Now in Meereen, hoping with a heavy heart for Queen Daenerys Targaryen's return, Ser Barristan Selmy reflects on how many kings he has known.
-He remembers that he stood in his white cloak beside the Iron Throne as madness consumed Jaehaerys II's son Aerys.
-Stood, and saw, and heard, and yet did nothing.
-He tells himself that he did his duty and kept his vows, but admits that some nights, he wonders if he had not done that duty too well.
-As Aerys Kingsguard he had seen things that pained him to recall.
+He remembers that he stood in his white cloak beside the Iron Throne as madness consumed Jaehaerys II's son Aerys, and tells himself that he did his duty and kept his vows.
+However, he admits that some nights, he wonders whether he had done that duty too well.
+As Aerys's Kingsguard, he had seen things that pained him to recall.
 More than once he has wondered how much of the blood was on his own hands.
-Ser Barristan thinks that if he had not gone into Duskendale to rescue Aerys from Lord Darklyn's dungeons, the king might well have died there as Tywin Lannister had sacked the town.
-Then Prince Rhaegar would have ascended the Iron Throne, mayhaps to heal the realm.
-The memory of Duskendale is still bitter to Ser Barristan.
+Ser Barristan thinks that if he had not gone into Duskendale to rescue Aerys from Lord Darklyn's dungeons, the king might well have died there as Tywin Lannister sacked the town.
+Prince Rhaegar's ascension might have been for the better.
+These thoughts leave the memory of Duskendale bitter to Ser Barristan.

 |“||Duskendale had been his finest hour, yet the memory tasted bitter on his tongue.||”|